deepstreamIO/deepstream.io-website/docs/00-tutorials/70-custom-plugins/10-an-overview.md

 The main performance benefit you always want to implement with cache layers is to seperate the version and values so that retrieving thousands of records in one go is significantly faster!

-To see a guide of a Cache plugin that stores data in memory please look [here](./cache).
-Once your comfortable with it take a look at [redis](./redis), [memcache](./memcache) and hazelcast(./hazelcast) implementations for further inspiration!
+To see a guide of a Cache plugin that stores data in memory please look [here](70-cache.md)

 ## Storage

 The storage API is a subset of the Cache API.
 It's used alot less frequent than the cache layer, once for each write, but only once for a record thoughout the records entire lifetime!

-To see a guide of a simple storage plugin that stores it's data please look [here](../storage).
+To see a guide of a simple storage plugin that stores it's data please look [here](60-storage.md).
 Word of advice though, please don't use this system in production unless your okay with insanely slow speeds.